 - Keep the leftover orange and lemon simple syrup for drinks, a poke cake, or a citrus curd.

 - High humidity or short on time?
-Bake for one to two hours, or until dry, at a low temperature (170°F).
+Bake for two hours, or until dry, at a low temperature (170°F).

 - Test for doneness by dropping the dried fruit on a plate.
 It should make a clinking sound when it is dropped.